 And then having spent all that time (and possibly money) to come out with your logo, two things happen.

-If you are bigger sized company, you make a big song and dance about the logo through PR and social.
+If you are bigger sized company, you make a big song and dance about the logo through public relations and digital media.
 And then you find out that very few people actually care about your damn logo.

 And then you leave your logo alone for years because marketing people are conditioned to drive recognition through consistent repetition and that generally, means, not fucking around with your logo.